Request to the 10th Nuclear Non-Proliferation Treaty (NPT) Review Conference

 December 27, 2021

 While the international community is strongly calling for progress toward a "world without nuclear weapons," the nuclear weapon states are modernizing their nuclear forces and strengthening their reliance on nuclear weapons.
-To the 10th NPT Review Conference, which will be held under these grave circumstances, as a member of civil society, I would like to make the following request.
+To the 10th NPT Review Conference, which will be held under these grave circumstances, as a representative of a political party in Japan, the world's only nation that has experienced the unspeakable catastrophe of the atomic-bomb, and as a member of civil society, I would like to make the following request.

 We call for the common recognition of the inhumanity of nuclear weapons by States Parties.